GLouTuny/HeartopiaPainter/README.md

 ## License

+MIT
 Use and modify as you like.
-No formal license file in this repo.